natecurtiss/mirage/README.md

 ## Examples

-You'll find some sample projects in the repository, prefixed with `Sample.`.
+You'll find some sample projects in the repository, prefixed with `Sample`.
 For now there's Flappy Bird and Pong.

 Controls for both are pretty self-explanatory - just use WASD/Arrows and Space for everything.